Climbing Equipment List

 - Two pairs of thin woolen or poly-liner socks

 - One 50-70 L Rucksack for the alpine carry

-Sleeping Bag and Liner: One -30 or higher good sleeping bag and one fleece liner are good to have for your sleep.
+Sleeping Bag and Liner: One -30 or higher good sleeping bag and one fleece liner suit your sleep.

-First Aid Kit: Take a first aid kit with some medicine which is important for alpine travel and if your doctor has been suggested any medication.
-And take some other miscellaneous normal use for your daily use.
+First Aid Kit: Take a kit with some essential medicine for alpine travel and if your doctor has suggested any medication.
+And take some other miscellaneous regular use for your daily use.